alcarasj/ganja-file-system/README.md

 * All files are identified by their name.
 * Files are stored by instances of `ganja-file-server` in their respective `data` folders.
 ### Security Service
+* Authentication and authorization, provided by `ganja-auth-server` using JWT (https://www.npmjs.com/package/jwt).
 * On successful login, a JSON web token is returned that must be used in the `x-access-token` header for every HTTP request sent to all routes.
 ### Directory Service
 * Flat file system, each successfully uploaded file will have a server IP associated with it.